prof-rossetti/internet-technologies/exercises/command-line-computing/exercise.md

 ## Tips

-As you complete the exercise, keep in mind the following time-saving tips:
+As you complete the exercise, keep in mind the following tips:

   + Pressing the up arrow will cycle through recent commands.
   + Pressing tab will auto-complete filepaths.